-The following Local Government guidance note Produced in partnership with Michael Orlik of Lodders Solicitors provides comprehensive and up to date legal information covering:
+The following Local Government practice note produced in partnership with Michael Orlik of Lodders Solicitors provides comprehensive and up to date legal information covering:

 A highway is a way which any member of the public has the right to use at all seasons of the year.

 Section 41 of the Highways Act 1980 (HIA 1980) provides that the highway authority is under a duty to maintain the highway.
 It is the duty of the highway authority to maintain the road in such a state of repair as to be passable in safety at all seasons of the year.

 Meaning of 'highway' at common law: Halsbury's Laws of England (55) 1